 To identify the questions, we looked at the most popular questions asked online and questions asked by members of the public at the Society’s You and the Planet event on biodiversity.

 The answers to the questions were written by a group of experts who have endeavoured to ensure the answers are factual, as much as possible, and not associated with any value judgement.
 The aim was not to present comprehensive reviews with scientific details, but instead to provide succinct accounts that will be accessible to non-scientists.

-To strengthen the scientific evidence base on biodiversity and make this available to policymakers, the Royal Society has commissioned a series of essays from global experts in fields as diverse as conservation, ecology, environmental change, economics and population.
+The Royal Society has also published a statement, Biodiversity – evidence for action (PDF), that sets out an overarching strategy and vision for biodiversity and has also commissioned a series of essays from global experts in fields as diverse as conservation, ecology, environmental change, economics and population.
 They are intended to stimulate discussion on the problems and potential solutions to halt and reverse the decline in biodiversity.
-The essays are available below.

 The questions and answers given here are intended to provide a resource to those who are interested in what biodiversity is, the threats it is facing to give some insight into what we can do to tackle biodiversity loss.

 - Yadvinder Malhi CBE FRS, Professor of Ecosystem Science at the University of Oxford and Chair of the Royal Society Steering Group on Biodiversity

 - Andrew Balmford FRS, Professor of Conservation Science, University of Cambridge and member of the Royal Society Steering Group on Biodiversity

 - Sir Ian Boyd FRS, Professor, School of Biology, University of St Andrews and member of the Royal Society Steering Group on Biodiversity